ATOMScience-org/AMPL/README.md

 ---
 ## AMPL Features
 AMPL enables tasks for modeling and prediction from data ingestion to data analysis and can be broken down into the following stages:

-1. Data ingestion and curation
-2. Featurization
-3. Model training and tuning
-4. Prediction generation
-5. Visualization and analysis

 ### 1. Data curation
 - Generation of RDKit molecular SMILES structures